by Celia Coates

 This may be a time when knowing about non-physical reality is what is needed for true security.
 Here’s wisdom from Carl Jung,

 “For the unconscious always tries to produce an impossible situation in order to force the individual to bring out his very best.
 Otherwise one stops short of one’s best, one is not complete, one does not realize oneself.
 What is needed is an impossible situation where one has to renounce one’s own will and one’s own wit and do nothing but wait and trust to the impersonal power of growth and development.

 We can begin with interest in our own survival and then the ongoing impossible situation might drive us to grow and develop further.
 It’s a measure of psychological maturity when we become involved with helping others: we could become involved in the physical survival of other people.
-There’s a story that forms, for me, a favorite image of what is needed:
+Here’s a story that creates, for me, a good image of what is needed,

 “Dozens of beachgoers in Panama City, Fla., saved a family of six and four others from drowning by forming a human chain from sea to shore.
 The stranded swimmers had been swept from the shore by strong rip currents.”
 (TIME, July 24, 2017 p.
 8)

-We could form human chains – communities – to meet our needs.
+We could join together to form human chains – communities – to meet our needs.